Transfer Windows 7, 8, 10, 11 to New Hard Drive without CD [3 Ways]

 Transfer Windows 7 to New Hard Drive Without CD

-✍ If your computer only has one slot or it's a laptop, try backup and restore method.
+✍ If your computer only has one slot or it's a laptop, try the backup and restore method.

 Migrate Windows 7 to new hard drive step by step